elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

 ## Install Terraform

+1. Local install
 * Download the `terraform` executable from the [Terraform home page](https://www.terraform.io/)
 * Depending on your OS, you may also install a native package
 * For Mac
     * `brew install terraform`
-* You may use a cloud server if provided by the instructor
 * You may use Terraform cloud account
 ![](../artwork/terraform-cloud-account.png)
+2. CloudShell on AWS
+3. Cloud9 on AWS

 ---
 ## Verify `terraform` Version